Wintellect/MSLearn/Introduction to Python/2-use-variables-types-and-operators.md

 nums[1:4] # outputs: [2, 3, 4]
 ```

-To add an item to the list:
+Adding an item to the end of a list is simple:

 ```python
 nums.append(6)
 print(nums) # outputs: [1, 2, 3, 4, 5, 6]
 ```

-To remove an item from the list:
+Removing an item from the list is equally simple:

 ```python
 nums.remove(4)
 print(nums) # outputs: [1, 2, 3, 5, 6]
 ```

-To find the length of a list (or any sequence including strings) the len function is used:
+To find the length of a list (or any sequence including strings), use Python's built-in `len` function:

 ```python
 print(nums) # outputs: [1, 2, 3, 5, 6]
 print(len(nums)) # outputs: 5
 ```

-Sequences are very useful and have many more features.
-In the course following this one, [Introduction to Handling Data in Python](#), sequences are further explored.
+`len` is one of dozens of built-in functions that Python supports.
+Here is a handy reference to some of the others: https://www.w3schools.com/python/python_ref_functions.asp.

-### Strings and Lists
+### Combining strings and lists

-Commonly, strings and lists are used together.
+Strings and lists are frequently used together.
 Lists can be used to create strings and strings can be used to create lists.

-A common operation is to split a string into a list of items.
-Consider the following example a colors string split into a list of colors using the `split` function:
+A common requirement is to split a string containing a collection of strings separated by commas, spaces, or other characters into a list of strings.
+Consider the following example, which splits a string containing a list of strings separated by commas into a list of strings using the `split` function:

 ```python
 colors_data = 'red,green,blue'